Parmesan: Production

 A wheel of Parmigiano Reggiano with PDO marking and "Parmigiano Reggiano" written around the side.
-An official certification will be stamped into the central oval when it is graded.
+An official certification is stamped into the central oval when it is graded.

 Parmigiano Reggiano is made from unpasteurised cow's milk.
 The whole milk of the morning milking is mixed with the naturally skimmed milk of the previous evening's milking, resulting in a part skim mixture.
 This mixture is pumped into copper-lined vats, which heat evenly and contribute copper ions to the mix.

 Starter whey (containing a mixture of certain thermophilic lactic acid bacteria) is added, and the temperature is raised to 33–35 C. Calf rennet is added, and the mixture is left to curdle for 10–12 minutes.
 The curd is then broken up mechanically into small pieces (around the size of rice grains).
 The temperature is then raised to 55 C with careful control by the cheese-maker.
 The curd is left to settle for 45–60 minutes.
 The compacted curd is collected in a piece of muslin before being divided in two and placed in molds.
 There are 1100 L of milk per vat, producing two cheeses each.
 The curd making up each wheel at this point weighs around 45 kg.
 The remaining whey in the vat was traditionally used to feed the pigs from which prosciutto di Parma was produced.
 The barns for these animals were usually just a few metres away from the cheese production rooms.

 The cheese is put into a stainless steel, round form that is pulled tight with a spring-powered buckle so the cheese retains its wheel shape.
 After a day or two, the buckle is released and a plastic belt imprinted numerous times with the Parmigiano Reggiano name, the plant's number, and month and year of production is put around the cheese, and the metal form is buckled tight again.
 The imprints take hold on the rind of the cheese in about a day and the wheel is then put into a brine bath to absorb salt for 20–25 days.
 After brining, the wheels are then transferred to the aging rooms in the plant for 12 months.
 Each cheese is placed on wooden shelves that can be 24 cheeses high by 90 cheeses long or 2,160 total wheels per aisle.
 Each cheese and the shelf underneath it is then cleaned every seven days, and the cheese is turned.